Updated June 12, 2023

 - Project management experience

-- Ability to take calculated risk and manage all such risk efficiently
+- Ability to take calculated risks and manage all such risks efficiently

 - Enhancement in terms of technical prowess

 - Effective communication

 - Enhanced team management skills

 - Ability to focus on the big picture and align all work and tasks

 - Ability to provide coaching, mentoring, and guidance to team members